Greywater System Installation: Complete Guide to Water Reuse in 2026

 How much water can a greywater system actually save?

-A typical residential greywater system can save between 10,000 and 50,000 gallons of water per year, depending on household size and system type.
-This translates to a 20–50% reduction in water consumption, which can significantly lower both your water and sewer bills over time.
-The payback period for most systems is between 3 and 8 years.
+A typical residential greywater system saves between 10,000 and 50,000 gallons of water per year, depending on household size and system type.
+For a 2-to-4-person home, a moderate diversion system commonly reuses 20,000 to 40,000 gallons annually, cutting indoor water demand by up to 30%.
+This usually translates to 20 to 50% lower combined water and sewer bills, with a payback period of 3 to 8 years.

 For most homeowners in water-stressed regions or areas with high water rates, greywater systems are a worthwhile long-term investment.
-The combination of ongoing bill savings, reduced environmental impact, and potential home value benefits makes them financially attractive — especially for those planning to stay in their homes for five or more years.
+The combination of ongoing bill savings, available utility rebates, reduced environmental impact, and potential home value benefits makes them financially attractive, especially for those planning to stay in their homes for five or more years.
 Simpler systems like laundry-to-landscape offer the fastest payback with the lowest upfront cost and complexity.

 Find Trusted & Licensed Plumbers in Ohio